alex-barylski/LegacyMVC/README.md

 which I contributed were mostly architecture and design related.
 There was a community movement to build a web-centric MVC framework based on the knowledge and experience of some of the key community members.

-For whatever reason, I did not participate in that exercise directly, but I remained a keen observer and began to implement my own.
+During those discussions I learned a great deal about what makes "good" software, at least in the minds of the many.
+Topics such as

-During thousands of discussions with members of http://devnetwork.net I learned a great deal about what makes "good" software, at least in the minds of the many.
-Topics such as *Open-Closed Principle* (the "O" in S.O.L.I.D), design patterns Strategy, Facade, Factory, etc were discussed frequently and passionately by all.
+*Open-Closed Principle* (the "O" in S.O.L.I.D), design patterns Strategy, Facade, Factory, etc were discussed frequently and passionately by all.
 This motivated me to "learn by example" and implement a light-weight (minimal or no dependencies) micro-mvc framework.
 What started as a God-like page controller leaned out over time into what it consists of today, plus or minus a few components.